Why reading with preschoolers is important

 Other reading activities

-- Help your child make up her own stories and drawings to go with them.
+- Help your child make up stories and drawings to go with them.

-- If your child can’t read words yet, encourage your child to tell you a story based on the pictures in a storybook.
+- If your child can’t read words, encourage your child to tell you a story based on the pictures in a book.

 General tips for budding readers

-- Turn off the TV or radio so your child can focus.
+- Turn off the TV or radio and put your phone on silent, so your child can focus.

 - Try out funny noises and sounds – play and have fun!